MattBast/anasto/README.md

 | pagination_cursor_record   | Enum                     | Optional field.
 Define which record in a response contains the cursor.
 Defaults to the last record.
 Can be one of: first, last         |
 | pagination_cursor_location | Enum           | Optional field.
 State where the pagination cursor should be placed in the request.
 Can be one of: body, header.                                 |

 Here's some more examples for how to configure the API source.
-The first adds query parameters to the request:
+The first adds query parameters to a request to the [Open Meteo](https://open-meteo.com/) endpoint:
 ```toml
 [[source_table]]
 type = "api"